Why Work-Life Balance Is Hard for Everyone

 1. Unrealistic Expectations: You’re Trying to Do Too Much

 No matter your profession, it’s easy to set unrealistic expectations for yourself and your day.
 Many of us feel pressure to complete everything on our to-do list before the day ends, even when the workload is overwhelming.
 Whether you’re working in an office, managing a team, teaching students, or serving clients, the pressure to do it all can quickly lead to frustration and eventually burnout.
-However, there’s one important rule to remember: what doesn’t get done today, will still be there tomorrow.
-Put simply, do what you can today and allow everything else to wait.

 Tip #1- Break Tasks Into Smaller, Manageable Steps